 This is the ultimate Belizean breakfast food.
-Flour dough is fried to golden perfection and served along beans, eggs and breakfast meat.
+Flour dough is fried to golden perfection and served along with beans, eggs, and breakfast meat.
 While traditionally used as a savory dish, add some honey and fruit and you have the Belizean answer to a doughnut.

 Marie Sharps Hot Sauce

-A true Belizean product, this hot sauce packs a punch, yes, but it also serves up a robust flavour.
-The original sauce has a base of carrots, but there are green cactus, grapefruit, orange and tamarind versions, you really do need to try them all.
+A true Belizean product, this hot sauce packs a punch, yes, but it also serves up a robust flavor.
+The original sauce has a base of carrots, but there are green cactus, grapefruit, orange, and tamarind versions, you really do need to try them all.
 Marie Sharp’s secret recipe is sold widely throughout Belize and is also largely exported.
-Look for it in your home super market!
+Look for it in your home supermarket!